(NES / Famicom, SNES / Super Famicom, Sega Genesis / Mega Drive, TurboGrafx-16 / PC Engine)

 Ah — skeletal enemies appear!
 At least there’s some variety now.

+The black knights and skeletons can overwhelm you quickly.
 They’re the bosses of Stage 4.
 Use shoulder tackles and stay mobile to survive.

 After a hard-fought day, the gnomes return once more with much-needed recovery items.
 Hang in there!